Angola: Opposition unites against the government | DW | 24.05.2021

 So far, UNITA has neither confirmed nor denied this.
 "We will only announce in due course who will lead the 'Patriotic Alliance for Alternance' as a presidential candidate in the 2022 elections," party spokesperson Dachala told DW.

-Pepetela, a renowned Angolan author and former minister, and member of the ruling MPLA party believes Chivukuvuku would post the strongest challenge to the incumbent president.
+Pepetela, a renowned Angolan author and former minister, and member of the ruling MPLA party, believes Chivukuvuku would pose the strongest challenge to the incumbent president.
 He is "a man whose name is familiar to all Angolans, a man who speaks the language of the youth," Pepetela explains.

 Opposition figures Angola Abel Chivukuvuku (left), Adalberto da Costa Junior (center), and Justino Pinto de Andrade (right) met for talks in March

 According to Pepetala, a tight election is almost certain.
-The MLPA is unlikely to achieve a landslide victory, as has always been in previous years.
+The MLPA is unlikely to achieve a landslide victory, as has been the case in previous years.
 "Those times are over," says Pepetala.

 One of these figures, according to observers, could be Isabel dos Santos — the disgraced daughter of former president Jose Eduardo dos Santos.
 The entrepreneur, who is considered Africa's richest woman and against whom several investigations into corruption are still pending, has not ruled out a shot at the presidency.